 Many desires of the person attached to materialistic life remain unfulfilled after death.
 Such unsatisfied subtle bodies get trapped in the region of the dead (Mrutyuloka).
 Such subtle bodies cannot go to the next region because of their unfulfilled desires.
 By chanting ‘Shri Gurudev Datta’ Pitars trapped in the Mrutyuloka gain momentum.

 B) Creation of a protective sheath

-By chanting ‘Shri Gurudeva Datta’ a protective sheath is created around the body of the person.
+By chanting ‘Shri Gurudev Datta’ a protective sheath is created around the body of the person.

-B) Play the audio of the chant ‘Shri Gurudeva Datta’ in low volume.
+B) Play the audio of the chant ‘Shri Gurudev Datta’ in low volume.